evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor/_index.md

 The battery has a gross capacity of 111kWh and a net capacity of 107kWh, meaning you have a 4kWh buffer for protection.
 (3,6%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

  The [WLTP range](../../../../guides/understandingrange/wltp) is 580 km (360 mi).
-The consumption is 18,4kWh/100km for the WLTP standard test.
+The consumption is 18.4kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 68 minutes, while a more common scenario of 10-80% would take 32 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 54%, resulting in an actual charge speed, including time loss on 136kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 54%, resulting in an actual charge speed, including time loss, of 136kW.
 Each charge session would take 24 minutes and 31 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 36 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 9 hours and 36 minutes.
 This trip will require three charge session(s) charging from 3% to 57%.
 The total time lost for charging up the battery will be 76 minutes.

 ### Onboard charger